material-shell/material-shell/README.md

 You can organize your applications by usescases as **activities** or by applications type as **categories**.

-### Interface
+## Interface

 The interface is designed to represent the **state** of the **workflow** and provide **navigation** capabilities for both a **mouse** and a **touchscreen**.

-#### Layout
+### Layout
 <p align="center" valign="middle">
  <img align="center" valign="middle" src="./documentation/interface_showcase.gif"
             alt="Interface layout illustrated">
 </p>

 The interface is divided in **two parts**:

 On the **left** side everything pertains to the **system**: current status, notifications, etc.

-On the **right** everything pertains to the **active category**: the windows on the category's grid, the layout switcher, and the windows themselves.
+On the **right** everything pertains to the **active workspace**: the windows on the workspace's row, the layout switcher, and the windows themselves.

-The two most important components are the **system panel** (on the left) and the **category panel** (on the top).
+The two most important components are the **system panel** (on the left) and the **workspace panel** (on the top).

 #### System panel
 The system panel is the main component of the left side of the interface.
 It consists of:
-* **Category switcher**: This component lists all the categories available and the currently selected category.
-It allows us to navigate to a specific category by clicking on its icon.
+* **Workspace list and switcher**: This component lists all the workspaces available and the currently selected one.
+It allows us to navigate to a specific workspace by clicking on its icon.
 * **System tray**: This component lists all the information about the system, e.g. network status, bluetooth connectivity, volume, battery, and notification icons.

-#### Category panel
+#### Workspace panel
-The category panel is the main component of the right side of the interface.
+The workspace panel is the main component of the right side of the interface.
 It consists of:
-* **App switcher**: This component lists all the application windows opened in the current category's grid and the currently focused one.
-It allows us to navigate to a specific window within the grid by selecting its item.
+* **App switcher**: This component lists all the application windows opened in the current workspace's row and the currently focused one.
+It allows us to navigate to a specific window within the row by selecting its item.
-* **Layout switcher**: This component displays the current layout of the category and can be clicked to switch to the next available layout.
+* **Layout switcher**: This component displays the current layout of the workspace and can be clicked to switch to the next available layout.

-#### Design
+### Design
 Made by following the **[Material Design guidelines](https://material.io)** - a solid baseline that allows us to provide an **aesthetically pleasing** and **highly accessible** interface.

 ### Persistence